Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 ## Providing feedback

-1. You can open issues [here](https://github.com/Azure/logicapps/issues) on GitHub.
+- To open product bugs, go to [GitHub issues for Azure Logic Apps](https://github.com/Azure/logicapps/issues).

-2. You can submit feedbacks and comments using [this form](https://aka.ms/lafeedback).
+- To submit feedback and comments, use the [Azure Logic Apps feedback form](https://aka.ms/lafeedback).

 ### Code of Conduct